CCA Official Rules & Regulations

 - Opposing players/team’s points cancel each other out.
 For example: If Team A scores 2 bags in the whole (6points) and team B scores one bag in the hole (3 points) and one bag on the deck (1 point) Then team A is awarded 2 total Points.
 (6 Team A points – 4 Team B points = 2 Team A points)

-- Players/Teams are expected to pay close attention to the scoring at all times.
-If a discrepancy cannot be resolved by the players/teams then an official is to be called and that official has the final call.
+- Players/Teams are always expected to pay close attention to the scoring.
+If a discrepancy cannot be resolved by the players/teams then an official or tournament director is to be called and the tournament director has the final call.

-- Players may not interfere with an opponent’s bag during its flight path.
+- Players may not interfere with their own or an opponent’s bag during its flight path and all bags in an inning must be tossed.

-- If a player interferes with the flight of a bag, the rest of that player’s bags are forfeited for the remainder of the round and the pitching player gets to re-pitch the bag.
+- If a player purposely physically interferes with the toss of an opponent that affects their bag within the confines of that ends pitchers’ box, the rest of that player’s bags are forfeited for the remainder of the round and the pitching player gets to re-pitch the bag and any remaining bags.

 - Talking, yelling, and movement that is distracting to the opposing team is not permitted.